Make 2019 your healthiest year yet by focusing on self-care with these helpful tips.

 Give yourself room to breathe.
 Self-care can take many forms.
 Setting aside a few minutes each day to relax, breathe, and meditate (especially when you’re feeling anxious or stressed) can help you better understand your emotions.

 Eat to feel good and make time for exercise.
 Self-care can also mean changing your eating habits so that your body feels better.
 Swapping out processed foods, eating more vegetables, adding probiotics and prebiotics into your diet, and getting regular exercise are all great ways to be kind to your body.
-One easy way to add prebiotics to your diet is to mix taste-free, 100 percent natural Benefiber into a glass of water.
-You’ll be supporting good bacteria in your gut — which aids in digestion, as well as increasing your daily fiber intake.
+One easy way to add prebiotics to your diet is to mix clear, taste-free Benefiber into a glass of water.
+You’ll be supporting good bacteria in your gut — which aids in digestion, as well as increasing your daily fiber intake.*

 Set boundaries.
 Whether you have a full-time job or you’re a stay-at-home parent, protecting your schedule can have a big impact on your health.
 Make time for the things that matter, prioritize your tasks, and feel free to say no or delegate.
 It’s okay to be busy, but it’s also important to set boundaries.
 Even small things, like not checking your email outside of work, can help you feel more balanced.